CodinGame/monaco-editor-wrapper/README.md

 - `collapseCodeSections` allows to create and collapse a code section between 2 tokens
 - `registerTextDecorationProvider` allows to compute decorations on all existing editors
 - `hideCodeWithoutDecoration` allows to hide code parts that have a specific decoration
-- `lockCodeSectionsFromRanges` allows to make a code section read-only
-- `lockCodeSectionsWithoutRanges` allows to make the code outside of a code section read-only
 - `lockCodeFromDecoration` allows to make read-only code parts within a specific decoration
 - `lockCodeWithoutDecoration` allows to make read-only code parts outside of a specific decoration
 - `updateEditorKeybindingsMode` allows to apply vim or emacs keybindings